compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-10-02-Population-genetics.md

 ```

---extract normally accepts a text file with a list of variant IDs and removes all unlisted variants from the current analysis.
-Usually one ID per line, but it's okay for them to just be separated by spaces).

 --indep 50 5 2 produce a pruning list of variants based on LD
 --indep requires three parameters: a window size in variant count or kb units, a variant count to shift the window at the end of each step, and a variance inflation factor (VIF) threshold.
 At each step, all variants in the current window with VIF exceeding the threshold are removed.